gs-yoon/gs-yoon.github.io/project.md

 <img src = "https://user-images.githubusercontent.com/57785895/122758803-2f190280-d2d4-11eb-90b7-91cd48cc0545.png" alt="cvxoptform2">
 </p>

-Proper value of **τ** and **Q** can be obtained with convex optimazation and machine learning.
-I used cvxpy and cvxpylayers that is python libraries to solve this problem.
-So, the result is shown as following.
+The proper value of **τ** and **Q** can be obtained with convex optimization  and machine learning.
+I used cvxpy and cvxpylayers that are python libraries to solve this problem.
+So, the result is shown as follows.

 ### Result